pickmylight/PizzaCalculator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.

+## Ingredients

+Try this PWA to fulfill your pizza dreams.
+When making the dough, let it sit 24 hours in your fridge.
+When ready, portion the dough and let sit for at least 1 hour!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.